Quantum reading under a local energy constraint: Conclusion

-Thus our results corroborate the outcomes of Ref.~\cite{QreadingPRL} providing an alternative study which considers a local energy constraint instead of a global one.
-As discussed in Ref.~\cite{QreadingPRL}, potential applications are in the technology of optical digital memories where we could increase data-transfer rates and storage capacities.
-Another potential application is the readout of organic digital memories which are extremely photosensitive at high frequencies.
-In this case, the use of faint narrowband quantum signals could safely read the data without damaging the storing devices.
+Finally, another potential application is the readout of organic digital memories, which are devices extremely photosensitive at high frequencies.
+In this case, the use of faint quantum signals could safely read the data without damaging the storing devices.
+As discussed before, locally-constrained quantum reading may be particularly suitable for the readout of these fragile memories thanks to the direct control of the mean energy of each radiation mode.